-In addition to meaningful service projects, a volunteer team will experience sights such as parrots, toucans, Cayman alligators and monkeys; and go on fishing excursions for piranha
+In addition to meaningful service projects, a volunteer team will experience sights such as parrots, toucans, Cayman alligators and monkeys; and go on fishing excursions for piranha.

 For more information, contact firstname.lastname@example.org.
 The dates of trips are posted on the JMI homepage under “Upcoming Events.”

-Needs we will be addressing:
+Needs we will address in the Amazon:

 - Establishing plantations and personal gardens, including